Stable envelopes for slices of the affine Grassmannian

 \subsubsection{Resolutions of slices}

 We want to study the geometry of the symplectic resolutions of $\Gr^{\colambda}_{\comu}$.
-Unfortunately, these spaces do not always possess a symplectic resolution.
-We'll follow \cite{KWWY} to construct resolution in special cases.
+It turns out that these spaces do not always possess a symplectic resolution.
+We follow \cite{KWWY} to construct resolution in special cases.

-For construction of resolutions it is convenient to assume that the cocharacter lattice is as large as possible, that is, equal to the coweight lattice.
-This happens when $\G$ is of adjoint type (the other extreme from being semi-simple).
-This assumption doesn't change the space we are allowed to consider: If $\widetilde{\G} \to \G$ is a finite cover, then there is a natural inclusion $\Gr_{\G} \hookrightarrow \Gr_{\widetilde{\G}}$ with the image being a collection of connected components of $\Gr_{\widetilde{\G}}$.
-Since the slices are connected, they belong only to one component and can be thought as defined for $\widetilde{\G}$.
-Last but not least the $\T$-equivariant structures are compatible if one takes into account that the torus for $\G$ is a finite cover over the torus for $\widetilde{\G}$.
+For construction of resolutions, it is convenient to assume that the cocharacter lattice is as large as possible, that is, equal to the coweight lattice.
+This happens when $\G$ is of adjoint type (the other extreme is simply-connected).
+This assumption does not change the space we are allowed to consider: If $\widetilde{\G} \to \G$ is a finite cover, then there is a natural inclusion $\Gr_{\G} \hookrightarrow \Gr_{\widetilde{\G}}$ where the image is a collection of connected components of $\Gr_{\widetilde{\G}}$.
+Since the slices are connected, they belong only to one component and can be thought of as defined for $\widetilde{\G}$.
+Last but not least, the $\T$-equivariant structures are compatible if one takes into account that the torus for $\G$ is a finite cover over the torus for $\widetilde{\G}$.

-From now on we assume that $\G$ is a connected simple group of adjoint type (so the center is trivial) and make no distinction between cocharacters and coweights unless overwise is stated.
+From now on, we assume that $\G$ is a connected simple group of adjoint type (so the center is trivial) and make no distinction between cocharacters and coweights unless otherwise stated.

-Consider a sequence of dominant weights $\ucolambda = \left( \colambda_1, \dots \colambda_l \right)$ Define the (closed) convolution product:
+Consider a sequence of dominant weights $\ucolambda = \left( \colambda_1, \dots \colambda_l \right)$.
+Define the (closed) convolution product: